Fees & Scholarships

 We have plenty of availability, however, a room on campus is not guaranteed, and is allocated on a first-come first-served basis.
 Students must apply for accommodation by the stated deadlines to be eligible for a room.

 The University has several different accommodation buildings.
 The housing scholarship is different depending on which building you choose.
-Places in Cwrt Mawr are free of charge for international students, whilst, all other on-campus options include a £2,000 discount.
+Places in Cwrt Mawr are included in your tuition fee for international students, whilst, all other on-campus options include a £2,000 discount.